OneCause/math-tutor-app/docs/test-plan.md

 ## Unit Testing Approach

-Unit test coverage focuses on logic-level validation:
+Unit test coverage focuses on logic-level validation within the main application component:

-- `CalculatorService`: sum calculation, input type handling
-- `MessageService`: correct feedback text
-- `AppComponent`: value handling and wiring
+- `AppComponent`: random number generation, input handling, and result evaluation

 Mocks are used where applicable to isolate test behavior.
 Edge cases (non-numeric input, negative values) are included where meaningful.